 Canary Firewall lets you drop connection attempts to your device based on the rules you specify.

-NB: It is important to note that you can force your bird offline if you push rules that block communication with the console (i.e dropping traffic from your DNS server).
+You can force your bird offline if you push rules that block communication with the Console (i.e dropping traffic from your DNS server).

 Step 1: Understand the dangers

-There are inherent dangers with adding rules to your device's firewall.
-If you add a rule that blocks traffic to your DNS server (for example), then your device won't be able to communicate with the console.
+There are inherent dangers in adding rules to your device's firewall.
+If you add a rule that blocks traffic to your DNS server (for example), then your device won't be able to communicate with the Console.
 This will push the bird offline and will require manually reconfiguring the bird to bring it back.

 Step 2: Contact support to enable Canary Firewall

-If you understand the dangers and still want to proceed, you can send a support request to support@canary.tools asking for the feature to be enabled.
+If you understand the dangers and still want to proceed, you can send a support request to support, asking for the feature to be enabled.

 Step 3: Navigate to device configuration

-In order to create your custom services you will need to navigate to remote settings for your device.
+To create your custom services, you will need to navigate to the remote settings for your device.

 Step 4: Enable Canary Firewall

-Once on the configuration page, scroll down to Canary Firewall and enable it.
+Once on the configuration page, scroll to Canary Firewall and enable it.

 Step 5: Add rules